citp/privacy-policy-historical/c/co/col/collegenet.com.md

 By providing us with your personal information, you are giving us your express consent to our disclosure of your personal information for the purposes described in this Statement.

-### Third Party Privacy Practices
+**Third Party Privacy Practices**

 While we strongly support the protection of privacy on the Internet, we do not have control over, and cannot be responsible for, the actions of our client institutions or other third parties.
 When we collect personal information in the course of acting as a service provider to our client institutions, the privacy policies and practices of the client institution whose form you have submitted will govern how that client institution treats your personal information.
 Our client institutions typically provide privacy statements at their sites describing how they treat personal information.
 We encourage you to review each such third party's privacy statement, if any, and to otherwise understand its privacy practices, before providing personal information directly to it or in our forms on which it is named.
 Additionally, you may be able to access non-CollegeNET sites from our Web sites (for example, by clicking on an advertisement or a search engine link).
 When you access non-CollegeNET sites from our Web sites, the policies described in this Statement, along with all other CollegeNET policies, no longer govern.

-### Minors
+**Minors**

 Our sites and the forms accessible using our technology are not intended to collect personal information from children under the age of 13.
 If you are under 13 years old, you should not create an account with us, otherwise provide personal information to us through our sites or other services, or create any applications or other forms through our services.

 If you are between the ages of 13 and 17, reside in the state of California, and have registered for a CollegeNET account, you may request and obtain removal of content and information that you posted on CollegeNET services that you participated directly in, such as our Scholarship Election System or USAcademy.
-To request removal of such content and information, you must send an email to help@collegenet.com that complies with the following: (i) the email must be sent from the email address associated with the CollegeNET account; (ii) the subject line of the email must say “Content Removal Request”; and (iii) the body of the email must include the user name of the CollegeNET account.
+To request removal of such content and information, you must send an email to help@collegenet.com that complies with the following: (i) the email must be sent from the email address associated with the CollegeNET account; (ii) the subject line of the email must say "Content Removal Request"; and (iii) the body of the email must include the user name of the CollegeNET account.
 CollegeNET will send you an email to acknowledge receipt of your content removal request.
 You must then send a reply email to CollegeNET’s acknowledgement email to confirm your content removal request.
 CollegeNET will remove the content and information posted by you within seven (7) business days after receipt of your reply email confirming your content removal request.

 CollegeNET does not guaranty the complete or comprehensive removal of content and information posted by you in the following circumstances: (i) if any applicable law requires CollegeNET to maintain the content or information; (ii) if the content or information was stored or posted by a third party who also registered for a CollegeNET account, including any content or information that was originally posted by you and then stored, republished, or reposted by such third party (such as a friend or other third party in a post about you); (iii) if CollegeNET has anonymized the content or information so that you cannot be individually identified; (iv) if you fail to follow the instructions for submitting a request for removal of the content or information; and (v) if you received compensation or other consideration for providing the content or information (such as being awarded a scholarship in our Scholarship Election System).
 Please note that CollegeNET cannot remove information you entered into a form after you have submitted that form.
 If you want to update information on such a form, you must contact the client institution to which the form was submitted.

-### Cookies
+**Cookies**

 We may use cookies, Web beacons, or other technologies to identify users, to collect information about their preferences and history, and to customize their experiences.
 We use cookies to prevent you from having to repeatedly enter your login information, to save college and scholarship searches temporarily, to administer our Web sites and help us understand how visitors use them, and to improve our Web sites and related products and services.